Amil-Gupta/Python_Non_AI_Windows_Voice_Control/README.md

 # Additional INFO
 -Enter any additional info below in points(must be easily understandable)-
 - Python and its broad variety of libraries are very well suited to develop customized machine learning tools which tackle the complex challenges posed by financial time series.
+- This program is currently limited in capabilities as it has been created according to the normal command terminal and not the powershell.
+Editing it to make it compatible with powershell can greatly improve capabilities such as directory and file management